visgl/deck.gl/docs/advanced/coordinate-systems.md

 ## Combining Different Coordinate Systems

 The choice of coordinate system can be specified per layer, meaning that different layers can have data with positions specified in "different" coordinate systems.
-However, if some care is taken, they can all be rendered and drawn at the same time, and correctly overlaid.
+If some care is taken, they can all be rendered and drawn at the same time, and correctly overlaid.

-An example of a common technique is to:
+An example of a use case where different coordinate systems are combined:
 * Render a layer showing 3D buildings could have vertices specified in longitudes and latitudes (simply because available building data sources tend to be encoded this way)
-* Render layer showing cars or pedestrians moving between the buildings with all positions specified using meter offsets from an anchor point somewhere in the city), because meter offsets make more sense..
+* Render layer showing cars or pedestrians moving between the buildings with all positions specified using meter offsets from an anchor point somewhere in the city), because meter offsets are more natural encoding for this data.

 ### About Geospatial Positions